Letdown2491/waypoint-gtk/PERFORMANCE_TESTING.md

 1. **Snapshot size calculation** (`du` command)
    - Mitigated by 5-minute cache
    - Runs in background thread
+   - Bulk queries use parallel processing with rayon
-   - Only calculated when viewing details
+   - Only calculated when viewing details or analytics

 2. **UI widget creation** (creating 100+ GTK widgets)
    - Each snapshot creates a complex `SnapshotRow` widget